Giskard-AI/giskard/python-client/docs/push-feature.md

 "explanation": "Correlations may be spurious, double check if it has a business sense", "button": "Create Test"

-"action": "Filter this debugging session with similar examples", "explanation": "Debugging similar examples may help you find common patterns", "button": "Open debugger"
+"action": "Apply this slice to the current debugging session", "explanation": "Debugging similar examples may help you find common patterns", "button": "Apply Slice"